anwersadath/Seismic-Event-Forecasting-Model/README.md

 ## Overview

 This project uses machine learning techniques to predict earthquake magnitudes based on a dataset of global seismic events.
-The dataset, `Global_Earthquake_Data.csv`, contains various features related to earthquakes, including magnitude, depth, and location.
+The dataset, `Global_Earthquake_Data.csv`, contains various features related to earthquakes, including magnitude, depth, and location.This project predicts the magnitude of earthquakes using machine learning techniques, leveraging a comprehensive dataset with extensive information.
+Accurate magnitude prediction plays a crucial role in impact assessment, emergency response, infrastructure design, and scientific research.

 ## Dataset